Maija Isola: Marimekko

 Her student-era work, including Amfora, was spotted in 1949 by Marimekko's founder, Armi Ratia.
 Ratia hired Isola to work for Printex, the forerunner of Marimekko.
 She became the principal textile designer for Marimekko, creating some eight to ten patterns every year.

 Between 1957 and 1963, Isola created her first series of works on a single theme, Luonto (Nature).
 It consisted of some 30 designs, based on pressed plants, which her daughter Kristina had started collecting at age 11.
-In 1958, she begun another series, Ornamentti (Ornament), based on Slavic folk art.
+In 1958, she began another series, Ornamentti (Ornament), based on Slavic folk art.
 It, too, included about 30 designs, and made her famous.

 In 1959 she married the judge Jorma Tissari.
 He was a wealthy art lover with a spacious home in the centre of Helsinki.
 When Isola wanted more creative freedom from Ratia's control, Tissari negotiated with Marimekko to give her a new contract that allowed her more creative freedom.